Bybit Exchange Review: A rival to the market leaders in derivatives? (Exchange)

 The exchange also is competitive with its bonuses offered to users upon signup.
-In terms of markets offered on the platform, Bybit could improve its range of available pairs, but this is possible in time.
+In terms of the markets provided on the platform, Bybit could improve its range of available pairs, but this is possible in time.

-In this regard, Bybit does fall behind its competitors with higher taker fees than Bitmex or Binance Futures, but they also provide a rebate on maker fees, incentivising market makers to join the platform if trading elsewhere.
+In this regard, Bybit does fall behind its competitors with higher taker fees than Bitmex or Binance Futures.
+Still, they also provide a rebate on maker fees, incentivising market makers to join the platform if trading elsewhere.

 To see full marks in this section, we would like to see some unique innovation from Bybit either on its platform or with its features.